 Projects must have relevance to manufacturing.
-There must be involvement with industry, meaning an industrial supervisor and in-kind access to resources as a minimum, and ideally partial funding of the studentship and/or an industry placement, normally approximately 4 months, during the PhD.
+There must be involvement with industry, meaning an industrial supervisor and in-kind access to resources as a minimum, ideally partial funding of the studentship, and/or an industry placement, normally approximately 3-4 months, during the PhD.

-Industry Partner Funding: The CDT has made a commitment to EPSRC to fund a total of 65 students over the period of the award (five intakes), of which a minimum of 37 students require industrial funding.
+Industry Partner Funding: The CDT has made a commitment to EPSRC to fund a total of 70 students over the period of the award (five intakes), of which a minimum of 51 students will have industrial funding.
 The CDT will be judged on its progress towards this target.